The Nissan Leaf is back, and it’s got a controversial new look

 We were told the Kia EV3 and Volkswagen ID.3 were the two key competitors that Nissan had its eye on when developing the new Leaf, looking to appeal to both the short-range urban dweller and high-mileage business users.

-The long-range 75kWh unit gives the Leaf its impressive 386 miles of range – or 269 miles of purely motorway driving – which, as we said, trumps both the EV3’s and ID.3’s best efforts.
+The long-range 75kWh unit gives the Leaf its impressive 386 miles of range – or 269 miles of purely motorway driving – which trumps both the EV3’s and ID.3’s best efforts.
 That battery feeds power to a front-mounted 214bhp electric motor and will go from 0-62mph in 7.6 seconds, meanwhile topping up the battery from 20 to 80 per cent will take less than 30 minutes.

 The entry-level model will use a smaller 52kWh battery good for around 270 miles from a charge, or roughly 140 miles just on the motorway.
 This version also uses a slightly less powerful 174bhp electric motor, but can still do 0-62mph in 8.6 seconds and hits the same 100mph top speed.
 And while the max charging speed drops from 150kW to 105kW, it should still only take half an hour to top-up from 20 to 80 per cent.